Louisville Delivery Room Error Attorney

 Pregnancy and new parenthood are some of the most rewarding times of our lives.
 They are also very stressful—and when the medical professionals you entrust with your care mislead you, your baby might be seriously injured before or during birth.
-At Dolt, Thompson, Shepherd & Conway, PSC, we are here to help clients seek justice after delivery room mistakes or neglect.
+At Dolt, Thompson, Shepherd & Conway, PSC, we are here to help clients seek justice after delivery room mistakes or negligence.

 Delivery Room Errors Can Have Long-Term Effects